-Angioplasty (ballooning) is a procedure to open narrowed or blocked blood vessels that supply blood to your legs.
-These arteries can become blocked with fatty material that builds up inside them.
-This is called atherosclerosis.
+Angioplasty is a procedure to open narrowed or blocked blood vessels that supply blood to your legs.
+Fatty deposits can build up inside the arteries and block blood flow.

 A stent is a small, metal mesh tube that keeps the artery open.